incrwd/incrwd-wordpress/incrwd/readme.txt

 We currently only support the following commenting sections:

-* Native Wordpress Commenting system
+* Native Wordpress commenting system
-* Facebook Comments
+* Facebook comments

 We are working hard to bring support to LiveFyre and Disqus.
 Stay posted!

-= Users are not getting points for sharing on my blog!What's going on? =
+= Users are not getting points for sharing on my blog!
+What's going on? =

 We are working hard to support as many sharing options as possible.
 Currently, we support the following Share buttons and their versions.

 * Facebook Like (**We support the XFBML and HTML5 versions**.
 We currently do NOT support the iFrame Facebook Like Button.
 See below for installation instructions).
-* Facebook Send button (We support the XFBML version)
 * Twitter Button (We supoort all versions except the iFrame version)
 * Google Plus button